jozsef-vesza/jozsef-vesza.github.io/_posts/2020-07-24-creating-a-custom-combine-publisher.markdown

 * `interval`: the time interval at which values should be provided
 * `player`: the AVPlayer instance to observe

-Before moving on, add the following method to the Subscription:
+Additionally, add the following method to the Subscription:

 ```swift
 private func completeIfNeeded() {